SofiaDeLaRosa/FFT/README.md

 ##  Metodology

-We record an audio of birds singing and generate the spectra of the frequencies.
+We record an audio of birds singing and generate the spectra of the frequencies by calculating FFT in parallel using OpenMPI and the Barber Method.

 We use: